lhtrung307/Java_Advance/test.md

-our purposes other than to know that it's doing some addition some subtraction and it's doing a bunch of sines and cosines and other trig to actually calculate the distances and it's returning the actual number of miles between two coordinates so one
+our purposes other than to know that it's doing some addition some subtraction and it's doing a bunch of sines and cosines and other trick to actually calculate the distances and it's returning the actual number of miles between two coordinates so one